PankhudiB/elastic-search-playground/16_es-improvements-ideas.md

    2. text
 2. And can we change this mapping post creation of index ?
 3. time series data ->
-   1. we want to filter by specific time value
+   1. we dont want to filter by specific time value
    2. but rather aggregate by time intervals
    3. another optimization with time series field -> disable norms -> if relevance scoring is not needed
 4. Fix Mapping to save storage space :